jjst/ultimate-tictactoe/README.md

 [Play it here!](https://ultimate-tictactoe.live)

-# Elmtimate Tic-tac-toe
+# Ultimate Tic-tac-toe
 An implementation of [Ultimate Tic-tac-toe](https://mathwithbaddrawings.com/2013/06/16/ultimate-tic-tac-toe/) in your browser, in Elm.
+Supports singleplayer, as well as local and remote multiplayer modes.

 ![board](http://i.imgur.com/VbXU7vj.png)